yaseryacoob/GAN-Scanner/README.md

-## GAN-Scanner- A Detector for Face Images StyleGAN+
+## GAN-Scanner- A Detector for Face of StyleGAN+

 <img src="./data/seed39942_300_95.jpg" height="270"><img src="./data/seed48305_640_80.jpg" height="270"> <img src="./data/seed48321_384_95.jpg" height="270">

-This page describes a <span style="color:blue">StyleGAN+</span>  StyleGAN+ image detector developed by [Yaser Yacoob](http://users.umiacs.umd.edu/~yaser) at Computer Vision Lab, University of Maryland, College Park.
+This page describes a StyleGAN+  face image detector developed by [Yaser Yacoob](http://users.umiacs.umd.edu/~yaser) at Computer Vision Lab, University of Maryland, College Park.
+A detailed description will be released in a forthcoming paper.

 ## Description